Ready to learn how to draw easy flower doodles?

-The tropical-themed aesthetic has been a huge trend for a while and there are no signs about this trend ends anytime soon.
+The tropical-themed aesthetic has been a huge trend for a while and there are no signs of this trend ending anytime soon.

 Definitely, it brings into your mind a relaxing vacation with palm trees, flamingos, and tropical flowers.

 Speaking of which, this easy tropical flower step-by-step tutorial is pretty basic.

 But because of blending two different colors together, this tropical flower doodle looks like a masterpiece.

 First, you draw a circle.